MD-CWI/afivo-streamer/documentation/chemistry.md

     O- + O2 + M -> O3- + M,c1*exp(-(Td/c2)**2),1.1e-42 65.0

 means that the reaction rate is given by `1.1e-42 * exp(-(Td/65.0)**2)`.

+# Adding new types of reactions {#chem-new-reactions}

+First check if the new format can be computed according to one of the existing expressions, for example with different parameters (e.g., you could one parameter less, or allow for a minus sign).
+If this is the case, you only have to make modifications in `m_chemistry::read_reactions()`.

+1. Add a new `case` statement with the new reaction format
+2. Determine which of the existing rate functions you can re-use
+3. Modify the coefficients according to the new format

+If instead you have to add a completely new rate function, this can be done as follows: TODO